powsybl/powsybl-tutorials/docs/index.md

 ## Downscaling
 - [Create the Java code to map hypothesis on a network](downscaling.md): Learn how to create the Java code to map study state hypothesis on a network

-## Merging
-- [Create the Java code to perform merging and balances adjustment](emf.md): Learn how to create the Java code to merge multiple CIM-CGMES based IGMs and adjust the AC net positions of each control area to met the targets.
-This tutorial follows the European Merging Function requirements.

 ## Network modifications scripts in groovy
 - [Modify a network through groovy scripts](network_modifications_groovy.md): Learn how to use Powsybl network modification functions in Groovy.